digital-analytics-program/gov-wide-code/README.md

 #### Data integrity

-The `dap.digitalgov.gov` domain is currently served by a content delivery network that automatically serves the current JavaScript versioned in the `master` branch of this git repository.
+The `dap.digitalgov.gov` domain is currently served by a third party content delivery network (CDN) that automatically serves the current JavaScript versioned in the `master` branch of this GitHub repository.

 **There is no intermediate manual step** between committing to `master` and updating the code on `dap.digitalgov.gov`, though there may be a delay between a commit and a live update.

-This means that, assuming GitHub's systems are not compromised in some way, **all** changes to the code that appears on `dap.digitalgov.gov` should be publicly reflected in [this repository's commit history](https://github.com/digital-analytics-program/gov-wide-code/commits/master).
+This means that, barring the compromise of GitHub's systems or the CDN's systems, **all** changes to the code that appears on `dap.digitalgov.gov` should be publicly reflected in [this repository's commit history](https://github.com/digital-analytics-program/gov-wide-code/commits/master).

 #### Access controls